 While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in the Fire and EMS agencies, health care facilties or continued allied health and nursing studies.

 EMT Student Success Rates from December 15, 2015 to present:

 Paramedic Program Goals as Defined by CAAHEP/CoAEMSP

-The paramedic program will “prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains,” with or without exit points at the Emergency Medical Responder, Emergency Medical Technician, and Advanced Intermediate levels.
+The paramedic program will “prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains,” with or without exit points at the Emergency Medical Responder, Emergency Medical Technician, and Advanced EMT levels.